kikrishn/Blog/_posts/2020-09-06-quick-analysis-trick-2.md

 showing $\omega \mapsto p_\omega$ is continuous.

-Notice that the above proof uses the notation of a Banach Space, but never uses anything more than the metric-ness of $|x-y|$.
-This is a proof for arbitrary metric spaces, despite what the notation might lead you to believe.
+Notice that the above proof uses the notation of a Banach Space, but never uses the linear algebraic structure.
+Even thoguh I wrote $|x-y|$, the proof only uses the fact that $|x-y|$ is a complete metric, and you could write $d(x,y)$ throughout instead.
+This is a proof for arbitrary (complete) metric spaces, despite what the notation might lead you to believe.

 ---